mockko/livereload/README.md

     # reload the whole page when .css changes
     config.apply_css_live = false

+    # wait 50ms for more changes before reloading a page
+    #config.grace_period = 0.05

 Configuration changes are applied live (it is called *Live* Reload after all, that has to mean something).

 A global config file (`~/.livereload`) is also supported if you happen to need one.
 It is merged with per-folder configurations.